kaziredwanislam/taskboard-node-react-postgres/README.md

 # TaskBoard

 A small full-stack project management application built with Node.js, TypeScript, React, PostgreSQL, and Docker.

+TaskBoard is a small full-stack project management application.
+Users can create projects, add tasks under each project, update task status like todo, doing, or done, and delete tasks.
+The data is stored permanently in PostgreSQL.
+The whole project runs using Docker Compose with three services: frontend, backend, and database.

 ## Tech Stack